 To keep abreast of new developments in information technology, the Library is fully computerized using Libsoft (Web Enabled) package.
 Library activities such as acquisition, cataloguing, journal control, Issue/Returns, searching and retrieving of information, etc are computerized.
 A web OPAC(Open Access Public Catalogue) is accessible through LAN and through web which allows members to check the availability of resources sitting inside or outside the college campus and also has a provision of online reservation of books.
 Through OPAC students and faculty members can access eresources like ejournals, e-books.

-File Description Documents Upload any additional information No File Uploaded Paste link for Additional Information http://library.gat.ac.in/opac
+File Description Documents

+Upload any additional information View File

+Paste link for additional information Nil

-4.2.2 - The institution has subscription for the following e-resources e-journals e-ShodhSindhu Shodhganga Membership e-books Databases Remote access toe-resources
+4.2.2 - Institution has access to the following: e-journals e-ShodhSindhu Shodhganga

+Membership e-books Databases Remote access to e-resources